oracle/truffleruby/doc/contributor/workflow.md

 $ jt ruby ...
 ```

-If you'd like to run tests with the native TruffleRuby binary you can do so
+If you'd like to run the native TruffleRuby binary, you can do so
 by providing the `--native` argument to the `ruby` command.
 Please note that
-you must follow the steps to build the native image before it can be used
+you must follow the steps to build the native image before it can be used.
-for tests.

 ```bash
 $ bin/native-ruby ...